 The second category of fault changes individual instructions in the database text segment.
-These faults are intended to approximate the assembly-level manifestation of real C-level programming errors [Kao93].
+These faults are intended to approximate the assembly-level manifestation of real Clevel programming errors [Kao93].
 We corrupt assignment statements by changing the source or destination register.
 We corrupt conditional constructs by deleting branches.
 We also delete random instructions (both branch and non-branch).

 The last and most extensive category of faults imitate specific programming errors in the database [Sullivan91b].
 These are more targeted at specific programming errors than the previous fault category.
 We inject an initialization fault by deleting instructions responsible for initializing a variable at the start of a procedure [Kao93, Lee93].
-We inject pointer corruption by 1) finding a register that is used as a base register of a load or store and 2) deleting the most recent instruction before the load/store that modifies that register [Sullivan91b, Lee93].
+We inject pointer corruption by (1) finding a register that is used as a base register of a load or store and (2) deleting the most recent instruction before the load/store that modifies that register [Sullivan91b, Lee93].
 We do not corrupt the stack pointer register, as this is used to access local variables instead of as a pointer variable.
-We inject an allocation management fault by modifying the database's malloc procedure to occasionally free the newly allocated block of memory after a delay of 0-64 ms. Malloc is set to inject this error every 1000-4000 times it is called; this occurs approximately every 10 seconds.
+We inject an allocation management fault by modifying the database's malloc procedure to occasionally free the newly allocated block of memory after a delay of 0-64 ms. Malloc is set to inject this error every 1000-4000 times it is called; this occurs approximately every 10 s.
 We inject a copy overrun fault by modifying the database's bcopy procedure to occasionally increase the number of bytes it copies.
 The length of the overrun was distributed as follows: 50% corrupt one byte; 44% corrupt 2-1024 bytes; 6% corrupt 2-4 KB.
-This distribution was chosen by starting with the data gathered in [Sullivan91b] and modifying it somewhat according to our specific platform and experience. bcopy is set to inject this error every 1000-4000 times it is called; this occurs approximately every 5 seconds.
-We inject offby-one errors by changing conditions such as > to >=, < to <=, and so on.
-We mimic common synchronization errors by randomly causing the procedures that acquire/free a lock to return without acquiring/freeing the lock.
-We inject memory leaks by modifying free() to occasionally return without freeing the block of memory.
-We inject interface errors by corrupting one of the arguments passed to a procedure.
+This distribution was chosen by starting with the data gathered in [Sullivan91b] and modifying it somewhat according to our specific platform and experience. bcopy is set to inject this error every